-Use these 3 colors and white to mix a neutral caucassion skin tone:
+Use these 3 colors and white to make a skin color with oil paint:

 I've heard other artists speak of "graying out the form".
 This theory suggests much of the skin should remain neutral.

-I was spending a significant amount of time knocking down areas in the skin tones of my paintings which seemed to be too colorful.
-This investment in time, spent neutralizing color, prompted me to consider starting with a neutral.
+I was spending a significant amount of time knocking down areas in the skin tones of my oil paintings which seemed to be too colorful.
+This investment in time spent neutralizing color prompted me to consider starting with a neutral.

-My theory is start with a neutral.
+My theory when mixing skin tones in oil is to start with a neutral.
 Think of much of the skin as neutral in color.

 Selective use of color can help create areas of interest.
 Use your most saturated color to draw attention to the focal point of your portrait painting.

-To develop a neutral skin tone mix or base, mix complementary colors.
+To develop a neutral skin colour oil paint base color, mix complementary colors.
 Two complementary colors mixed together will turn gray.
 They neutralize the color of one another.

 Cadmium Red Light is a warm red.
 After viewing many of my favorite portraits in museums, I see what appears to be Cadmium Red for areas of blush in the skin.